SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Conclusions

-We acknowledge the support of Purdue Ag-Eng Seed funding in the completion of this work.
-We also acknowledge prior support of USDA grants 2019-67021-28990 and 2018-67007-28439 in the development of this work.
-We also acknowledge the support of Jihyo Park, Rieko Wilford, Yuanmeng Huang, as well as other undergraduate students who participated in the experiment and data collection activities.
+\funding{We acknowledge the support of Purdue Ag-Eng Seed funding in the completion of this work.
+We also acknowledge prior support of USDA grants 2019-67021-28990 and 2018-67007-28439 in the development of this work.}